 Applies to nefazodone: oral tablet

-Along with its needed effects, nefazodone (the active ingredient contained in Serzone) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, nefazodone (the active ingredient contained in Serzone) may cause unwanted side effects that require medical attention.

 - Blurred vision or other changes in vision

 - clumsiness or unsteadiness